inspec/inspec/docs-chef-io/content/inspec/resources/opa_api.md

 ### allow

-The `allow` property checks if specific input is as per the policy defined in OPA.
-If `allow` is not defined in the policy file then this matcher will not work.
+The `allow` property checks if a specific input matches the policy defined in OPA.
+This matcher will not work if `allow` is not defined in the policy file.

     its('allow') { should eq 'value' }